CAFDataProcessing/elastic-mapping-updater/README.md

 # elastic-mapping-updater

-Tool to update elastic index mappings.
+This is a tool to update the mapping of existing indexes in ElasticSearch.